Tourists from all over the world flock to this

 This happened to me, when travelling from Hunan

-Province with a wealthy Beijing business friend and he chould not even buy us hard sleepers.
-In the interests
+Province with a wealthy Beijing business friend, also my student, and he could not even buy us hard sleepers.

 Well, get to the train!
 Yes, the journey